-Date Version no. Summary of changes Updated by Approved by May 2020 1.1 Minor amendments and updates Academic Partnerships Academic Director of Partnerships
+Date Version no. Summary of changes Updated by Approved by May 2020 1.1 Minor amendments and updates Academic Partnerships Associate PVC- Partnerships and Apprenticeships

 Assessing Group Work

 This guidance note focuses on the use of group work within summative assessment and sets out issues that it would be helpful for partner institutions to consider when deciding to use group work.
 The use of group work as part of the learning process or in formative assessment (where the outcomes do not contribute to a module mark) may raise different considerations.